cube-js/cube/CONTRIBUTING.md

 #### Development

 Cube.js is written in a mixture of plain JavaScript and Typescript.
-For new code, TypeScript should be preferred.
+TypeScript is preferred for new code.

 > Attention: Cube.js uses TypeScript configured in incremental mode, which uses cache to speed up compilation,
 > but in some cases, you can run into a problem with a not recompiled file.
 To fix it, we recommend running `$ yarn clean` and `$ yarn tsc`.

-1. Clone the Cube.js repository, `$ git clone https://github.com/cube-js/cube.js`, then `$ cd cube.js`.
+1. Clone the Cube.js repository, `$ git clone https://github.com/cube-js/cube.js`.
 2. Run `$ yarn install` in the root directory.
 3. Run `$ yarn build` in the root directory to build the frontend dependent packages.
 4. Run `$ yarn build` in `packages/cubejs-playground` to build the frontend.